-Wine Pairing: Pairing wine with asparagus is notoriously tricky, but I’d previously had a good experience going with a a Grillo for an asparagus salad.
+Pairing wine with asparagus is notoriously tricky–here are 5 tips for making wine work with asparagus. but I’d previously had a good experience going with a a Grillo for an asparagus salad.
 So I thought I’d serve up the 2013 Grillo Parlante Sicilian wine with asparagus and cod linguine.
 The first thing I note about this wine is salinity.
 I swear I would have said that even if I didn’t know it came from an island!
 Nice acidity, lemon fruit and mineral undertones.
 That mineral element and salinity seemed to help make the asparagus match work.
 This is a medium bodied white, just right for the cod and linguine.
 All said, a very good wine pairing for this linguine, cod and asparagus recipe!

 This wine is produced by Fondo Antico, a family-run estate, in western Sicily, north of Marsala.
 Grillo is a white wine grape with roots in Sicily, making it a nice choice for this edition of #ItalianFWT!